nasa-jpl/ION-DTN/gh-pages/docs/topics/ltp-udp-multisend-tuning.md

   contain errors)
 - Less data retransmitted when errors occur

+**Finding the optimal block size:** There is a tradeoff between overhead and retransmission cost.
+Very small blocks increase per-block overhead (more sessions, more report traffic), reducing throughput.
+Very large blocks increase the probability that at least one segment is lost, triggering retransmission of potentially large amounts of data and adding delay.
+The optimal `aggrSizeLimit` balances these two effects, minimizing the combined impact of overhead and retransmission on throughput and latency.
+This balance depends on the link's error rate: lossy links favor smaller blocks, while clean links can afford larger ones.

 **Return channel constraint:** Each block generates at least one report segment from the receiver.
 The receiver's return link must support the resulting report traffic: